Literacy (Reading & Writing)Skip to search results

 Description: The vision of the U.S. Department of Education (ED) and the U.S. Department of Health and Human Services (HHS) (hereafter known as The Departments) is that 1) all young children will have adults in their lives who are well-informed on how to use technology to support learning at various ages; and 2) all young children will have opportunities to learn, explore, play, and communicate through a multitude of approaches, including the use of technology.
 The purpose of this policy brief is to:...

 Description: The AIM Explorer is a free simulation that combines grade-leveled digital text with access features common to most text readers and other supported reading software.
 Magnification, custom text and background colors, text-to-speech, text highlighting, and layout options are presented in a logical sequence to help struggling readers decide which of these supports might help them to access and understand text.
 The AIM Explorer is designed to be used by a reader working collaboratively with an...

-Description: ATware Solutions, LLC. has been formed by a multidisciplinary team of people from several Virginia universities to produce software and hardware that can be used by people with disabilities, or professionals and families assisting people with disabilities.
+Description: ATware Solutions, LLC. has been formed by a multidisciplinary team of people from several Virginia universities to produce a variety of apps that can be used by people with disabilities, or professionals and families assisting people with disabilities.
 All of these apps are free of charge.